• Art Magazine

 His long-time art dealer David-Henry Kahnweiler is even quoted as saying that he was “the most apolitical man he had ever met.”

-Overall, after reading such lines, one can hardly escape the impression that "Picasso as a political artist" wasn't all it was cracked up to be.
+Overall, after reading such lines, one can hardly escape the impression that "Picasso as a political artist" wasn't all that great.

 Is that really the case?